Updated on 3/3/2022

 A Brief View Into What Is Happening Inside The Abuser’s Head And Heart

 As long as the abuser is getting what they want, they are loving and kind.
 As soon as they feel threatened or insecure, they might see small decisions like going to the gym after work as betrayal.
 They can then become controlling, critical, withdrawn, angry, accusatory, and irrational; all to try and make themselves feel better by blaming you for their feelings.

 As long as the focus is on you and how you are letting them down, they don’t have to look at themselves or deal with their own complicated emotions.
 And if you are a kind and loving partner, you try to stay open and receptive, which in a normal and healthy relationship is perfectly fine.
 It’s important to remember this is not your fault.
 This is not normal or healthy behavior, and abusers are masters at getting you to think it is your fault.

 How Will Therapy Help?

 A therapist can and should validate what you’ve been through.
 You’ve presumably spent months, if not years, hearing you’re wrong and imagining things.
 It’s time for someone to hear your story and help you figure out the realities of it.
 They’ll help you understand the dynamic in your relationship and make sense of what happened.
 You will start to feel stronger and like you have more choices.

 You’ll also work on self-esteem.
 Emotional abuse takes a toll on self-worth, and it is common for victims to feel responsible for how they have been treated.
-Ultimately therapy will help you find your way through the confusion and rebuild your self-esteem and confidence so you can make healthy decisions.
+Ultimately therapy, such as EFT therapy, will help you find your way through the confusion and rebuild your self-esteem and confidence so you can make healthy decisions.